xenit-eu/dynamic-extensions-for-alfresco/README.md

 }
 ```

-Note that this is an _annotation-based Web Script_.
-These types of Web Scripts are configured through Java annotations instead of `*.desc.xml` descriptors.
+Note that this is an _annotation Web Script_.
+These types of Web Script are configured through Java annotations instead of `*.desc.xml` descriptors.
+Annotation Web Scripts are similar to Spring MVC's annotation-based controllers.

 Here's the accompanying Freemarker template fragment: